recomb-conference/recomb-conference.github.io/coi.md

 in conflict -- no reason need be given).
 In addition, PC members are encouraged to declare a COI in situations not listed below, but in which they feel it might be difficult for them to remain impartial.
-Finally, PC co-chairs are to take COIs even more seriously, if possible, than other PC members, as they have final say over the disposition of each submission.
-In particular, if one co-chair submits a paper, the other co-chair will handle this in a way that reviewers are not disclosed to the author, i.e. outside the regular EasyChair pipeline.
+Finally, PC chairs are to take COIs even more seriously, if possible, than other PC members, as they have final say over the disposition of each submission.

 You have a COI with: